-DHA, in particular, helps to regenerate rhodopsin, a visual pigment involved in converting the light that hits your retina into the visual images you see.* Because of this, it's crucial for retina development and function.*
+DHA, in particular, helps to regenerate rhodopsin10, a visual pigment involved in converting the light that hits your retina into the visual images you see.* Because of this, it's crucial for retina development and function8.*

-You've already heard time and time again that omega-3s are heart healthy.* Research shows that higher concentrations of omega-3s are associated with optimal cardiovascular function, including healthy circulation and blood pressure regulation.*
+You've already heard time and time again that omega-3s are heart healthy.* Research shows that higher concentrations of omega-3s are associated with optimal cardiovascular function12, including healthy circulation and blood pressure regulation.*

 In fact, consuming EPA and DHA combined may reduce the risk of CHD (coronary heart disease) by helping to lower blood pressure.† One serving of omega-3 potency+ provides 1.5 grams of EPA and DHA, an amount ample enough to contribute to this cardiovascular role.